Adrian-PL/Project/README.md

 Potential:

 - lost games affect next ones like corpse of player or things changed in universum
 - world and its history is generated each time the game is played
+- unfair difficulty, situations impossible to reslove, " cheating " characters - just like in life